 - A lawyer and negotiator with TransCanada Pipelines’ exploration and production company during the deregulation of energy markets in the 1980s;

 - A corporate executive and first female Vice-President with Nexen Inc., an upstream oil and gas company, where she was responsible for managing above ground risks in domestic and international projects from 1991-2001; and

 - An independent consultant, advising global energy operators on how to manage non-technical risks in resource projects over the past decade.

-In addition, Donna founded Bridges Social Development (www.canadabridges.com) in 2002, and served as its executive director until 2011.
-Bridges is a volunteer organization that brings together local champions and Canadian experts to train and mentor community leaders in health care, law, journalism, education and politics in countries like Yemen, Egypt, Oman, India and Nepal.
-In 2008, a global youth social entrepreneurship initiative was launched, focusing on training youth leaders in Canada, including youth from immigrant, refugee, diaspora, and Aboriginal communities.
+In addition, Donna founded Bridges Social Development (www.canadabridges.com) in 2002, and served as its Executive Director until 2011.
+In its inception, Bridges Social Development was a volunteer-based organization that brought together local champions and Canadian experts to train and mentor community leaders in health care, law, journalism, education, and politics in countries like Yemen, Egypt, Oman, India and Nepal.
+In 2008, the organization moved to a non-profit status and launched its global youth social entrepreneurship initiative; it focuses on training youth leaders in Canada, including youth from immigrant, refugee, diaspora, and First Nations communities.

 Donna is the lead author of Corporate Integrity: A Toolkit for Managing beyond Compliance, published in 2005 by John Wiley & Sons.
 Her second book, Unveiling the Breath: One Woman´s Journey into Understanding Islam and Gender Equality was published in 2009.
 In 2007, Donna was awarded a Global Woman of Vision award and was named a ‘Compelling Calgarian’ by the Calgary Herald in 2010.
 Donna is a frequent guest lecturer at the University of Calgary’s Haskayne School of Business.